 We took that to heart and tried to live frugally.

-We cut out unnecessary expenses, bought almost all of our furniture secondhand, found inexpensive meals, etc.
+We cut out unnecessary expenses, bought almost all of our furniture secondhand, found inexpensive meals, etc. Anything to save money and not finance unnecessary items.

 We slashed our budget down to the absolute minimum, but we were so busy with work and school that we didn’t have a lot of time to spend extra money.